 Come to the NESD Celtic Faire & Games to meet the one and only, Leprechaun Pony!
 He even gets his toenails painted green to get into character for the festivities!
 This little guy is very popular with children!

 English & Irish Wolfhounds

 Babydoll Southdown Sheep.

 If you have a Celtic breed dog you would like to enter in the Parade of Celtic Pets, please contact Patsy Brosz at 226-3835.
-All dogs entered in the Parade must be leash trained and well behaved.
+All dogs entered in the Parade must be leash trained, well behaved and current on vaccinations.
 NESD Celtic Faire will not be held responsible for a dog's behavior while participating in this event.

 Highland Cattle are a Scottish cattle breed.
 They have long horns and long wavy coats that are coloured black, brindle, red, yellow, white, silver (looks white but with a black nose) or dun, and they are often raised primarily for their meat.
 They originated in the Highlands and Western Isles of Scotland and were first mentioned in the 6th century AD.
 The first herd book described two distinct types of Highland cattle but, due to crossbreeding between the two, only one type now exists and is registered.
 They have since been exported to other parts of the world such as Australia, Norway and Canada.They are a hardy breed due to their native environment, the Scottish Highlands, with long hair that gives the breed its ability to overwinter.
 Their hair, considered the longest of any cattle breed, provides protection from the winter cold.
 Their skill in foraging for food allows them to survive in steep mountain areas where they both graze and eat plants that many other cattle avoid.
 They can dig through the snow with their horns to find buried plants.